OllieRees/OllieRees.github.io/Wheelock_Translations.md

         Et Leonidas, rex Lacedaemoniorum, exclamat: "Pugnate cum animis, Lacedaemonii; hodie apud inferos fortasse cenabimus!"
     </summary>
     <pre>
-        "Our army is great," The Persian says, "and you will not see the sky, because of the numerousness of our arrows!"
+        "Our army is great," the Persian says, "and you all will not see the sky, because of the numerousness of our arrows!"
         Then the Spartan responds: "We will therefore fight in the shade!"
-        And Leonidas, King of the Spartans, exclaims: Fight with spirits, Spartans; today, we will dine amongst the dead!
+        And Leonidas, King of the Spartans, exclaims: "Fight with spirits, Spartans; today, we will perhaps dine amongst the dead!"
     </pre>
 </details>